NRD-Tech/nrdtech-python-aws-lambda/README.md

 poetry run pytest
 ```

-**Note on Testing**: The test suite includes unit tests for all three handler types (EventBridge, SQS, and API Gateway).
-Tests automatically skip handlers that aren't currently active (commented out).
-When you switch handlers in `lambda_handler.py`, the corresponding test will run.
+**Note on Testing**: The test suite includes separate test files for each handler type, all disabled by default.
+When you enable a handler, you must also enable the corresponding test file by removing the `.disabled` extension.
+This prevents test failures when running `poetry run pytest` without an active handler.
 All tests must pass for deployment to succeed.
 ---

 # Configuring the App for AWS Deployment